mmagnus/rna-tools/README.md

   --keep-hetatm         keep hetatoms
   --inplace             in place edit the file! [experimental,
-                        only for get_rnapuzzle_ready, --delete, --get-ss, --get-seq, --edit-pdb] --suffix SUFFIX       when used with --inplace allows you to change a name of a new file, --suffix del will give <file>_del.pdb (mind added _)
+                        only for get_rnapuzzle_ready, --delete, --get-ss, --get-seq, --edit-pdb] --here                save a file next to the original file with auto suffix for --extract it's .extr.pdb --suffix SUFFIX       when used with --inplace allows you to change a name of a new file, --suffix del will give <file>_del.pdb (mind added _)
   --replace-hetatm      replace 'HETATM' with 'ATOM' [tested only with --get-rnapuzzle-ready] --dont-report-missing-atoms